Oleg-Sachuk/Jira-Cloud-addon/README.md

-# Express Web App for Atlassian Plugins 3
+# Atlassian Add-on using Express

 Congratulations!
-You've successfully created an Express web application for use with the Atlassian Plugins 3 framework.
-This web app greatly simplifies the creation of Atlassian Plugins 3 Add-ons by simplifying the following:
+You've successfully created an Atlassian Connect Add-on using the Express web application framework.
+This web app greatly simplifies the creation of Atlassian Add-ons by simplifying the following:

 * Automatic public and private key generation
 * Verification of OAuth signatures through the use of a custom Express middleware